mbrameld/event-manager/README.md

 - Disable duration button if no slots for that length exist in the month
 - Show message when no event types
 - Standardize and extract common elements from forms
+- Fix algnment of different event types on the upcoming events panel

 # Next